 This program is funded from a variety of sources.
 The initial recovery work was supported by short-term disaster relief grants from FEMA for \$4.3M.
-The California HOPE funding from FEMA, as well as a supplemental \$1 million from Kaiser Permanente, will end on June 30, 2019.
+The California HOPE funding from FEMA, as well as a supplemental \$1 million from Kaiser Permanente, which was extended from an ending date of June 30, 2019 to allow the use of the remaining grant funds (\$480,000).
+However, the Department of Health Services has recently been informed they will receive an additional \$1 million from the State which will be used to re-start the HOPE program and also fund a suicide prevention campaign.